New Safety Measures

 AM I ABLE TO CANCEL MY BOOKING?

 In most instances our standard cancellation policy will apply, however should you be travelling before the 31st July 2020 we have increased the flexibility of our cancellation policy and you are able to re-book your Voyages Accommodation and Tours to a later date (before 31st December 2021) at no additional cost.
 Existing rates will be honoured on all Voyages Accommodation and Touring.
-Should you wish to amend your booking please Click Here or if you would like to speak to our Travel Centre directly please call 1300 134 044.
+Should you wish to amend your booking please speak to our Travel Centre directly please call 1300 134 044.

 WHAT PRECAUTIONS IS VOYAGES TAKING AT AYERS ROCK RESORT TO ADDRESS THE SPREAD OF COVID-19?